chenglulu1127/CarND-LaneLines-P1/writeup.md

 ## 1. Describe the pipeline.

-My pipeline consists of 5 steps.
+My pipeline basically consists 6 steps.

 Step 1.
 Use Gaussian kernel for smoothing to reduce noise | Step 2.
 Apply canny edge detection using gradients :---:|:---: